 The Neo Geo packs excellent audio capabilities, and that's not our two competitors that will have me lying.
 Quality sampling is amazing, obviously, you might say, with such a deluge of megabits.
 And it's here that the 100 Mb more used for The Last Blade feel: more musical themes, more worked melodies, but also a range of sounds significantly more complete.
 Its rival has not much to blame, if it is not being as perfectionist as TLB, despite a faultless soundtrack.

-With a base of twelve fighters + Bosses playable with a simple code, this brings the roster to fourteen for The Last Blade: not too bad for a game that starts from scratch!
-Especially as it's classy and varied, offering warriors with very different strategies and skills.
+With a base of twelve fighters + Bosses playable with a simple code, this brings the roster to fourteen for The Last Blade: not too bad for a first game!
+It's classy and varied, offering warriors with very different strategies and skills.
 Samurai Spirits IV is no longer on the first attempt, and packs a range of eighteen fighters (seventeen + Zankuro to unlock) just as diverse as those of its rival.
-The story modes are tied with specific scenarios for each protagonist and a stressful duel against the clock in SSIV with two possible endings depending on the time taken to clear.
-In an app like the other, each hero can be played in two different versions: this is Power or Speed for TLB, Slash or Bust for SSIV.
+The story modes are tied with specific scenarios for each protagonist and a stressful duel against the clock in SSIV with two possible endings.
+In each game, heroes can be played in two different versions: this is Power or Speed for TLB, Slash or Bust for SSIV.
 Without going into details, the two modes of play in Last Blade allow either a more combo-based gaming (Speed), either a more straight-forward approach with powerful blows and a Super Desperation Move (Power).
-Samurai on its side, features Slash and Bust modes, which correspond to two opposite samurai ways, good and evil: the characters have a significantly different variety of moves and specials in each mode.
+Samurai on its side, features two opposite samurai ways, good and evil: the characters have a significantly different variety of moves and specials in each mode.
 Let's do the count: twenty-eight possibilities for The Last Blade, against thirty-six in Samurai Spirits IV: this is a victory for Haohmaru!

-As mentioned above, each of our competitors propose to play the characters in two different ways.
-Both contain impressive ranges of moves (at least twenty basic movements and three to six specials per warrior), Desperation Moves and Hidden Desperation Moves.
+Both competitors pack an impressive ranges of moves (at least twenty basic attacks and three to six specials per warrior), with Desperation and Hidden Desperation Moves.
 Combos abound in one and the other with a system 'à la Kof' for Last Blade, and a very special pattern for SSIV, very intuitive once assimilated.
 This one also includes 'fatalities', or the ability to finish the opponent with a special attack, performed the same way with all fighters.
-Of course, our two rivals also leave the possibility to finish the fight with superb slicings.
+Of course, our rivals also leave the possibility to finish the fight with superb slicings.
 This fourth installment of Samurai Spirits still focuses on tactics and timing, and for once integrates this new combo system that greatly enriches the gameplay.
-Suffice to say here that we reached the ultimate development of this point in the series.
-The Last Blade is much more looking like The King of Fighters, with its gameplay based on tempo, combos and pure technique.
-It's high level on both sides, and it's safe to say that fighting game fans will be delighted to fight on one side or the other, and maybe even both.
+We reach the ultimate development in the series.
+The Last Blade is more looking like The King of Fighters, with its gameplay based on tempo, combos and pure technique.
+It's safe to say that fighting game fans will be delighted to fight on one side or the other, and maybe even both.
 SSIV takes a short win in this chapter.